 “Machine learning has less need to specify in advance what goes into the model.”Agrawal, Gans, and Goldfarb, 2018 page 40

 This allows the models to be much more complex as a multitude of factors can enter the model.
 This is often great but it can also mean that we don’t really understand what is going on.
 There are just a lot of factors interacting in a way that isn’t clear to the outside observer.
 As I said machine learning predicts not explains

-For all its value artificial intelligence (AI) can still be not that smart.
-The authors give an example of a chess machine that saw a pattern — grand masters would sacrifice a queen just before winning.
+For all its value machine learning and wider artificial intelligence (AI) can still be not that smart.
+The authors give an example of a chess machine that saw a pattern.
+Grand masters would sacrifice a queen just before winning.
 The chess machine then started to sacrifice the queen far too much.
-Mistaking the act of sacrificing the queen being useful in itself — i.e. causing the win — with a grand master’s decision to sacrifice a queen only when the sacrifice was going to cause the win.
+Mistakenly the machine thought the act of sacrificing the queen being useful in itself — i.e. causing the win.
+This misunderstand that a grand master decides to sacrifice a queen only when the sacrifice was going to cause the win.